 The chart shows that the spread of Bitfinex prices relative to Bitstmap prices increased from about 35 USD (About 0.5% premium) to more than 100 USD – the blue line - (nearly 1.5%) in a matter of a few hours between Sunday and Monday morning (at least in Asia).
 Within 24 hours, the spread settled back around the 35 USD premium (see Black Lines).

-In retrospect, this was a meaningful opportunity to make a profit buying and selling Bitcoin in two exchanges, and just waiting for the spread to revert to its mean.
+In retrospect, this was a meaningful opportunity to make a profit buying and selling Bitcoin in two exchanges, and just waiting for the spread to revert to its meaning.

-More actionable was to simply arbitrage or spread trade the BTCUSD versus the BTCUSDT listings in Bitfinex itself and using leverage for this trade through its coin borrow facilities.
+More actionable was to simply arbitrage or spread trade the BTCUSD versus the BTCUSDT listings in Bitfinex itself and use leverage for this trade through its coin borrowing facilities.
 See chart below:

-Here, a user with some capital, or BTC/USDT transferred into Bitfinex would have been able to sell BTCUSD at nearly 100 points over BTCUSDT on margin, then closed out the positions around 35 points.
-For anyone interested in the step by step mechanics of this, please let us know on Twitter.
+Here, a user with some capital, or BTC/USDT transferred to Bitfinex would have been able to sell BTCUSD at nearly 100 points over BTCUSDT on margin, then closed out the positions around 35 points.
+For anyone interested in the step-by-step mechanics of this, please be sure to let us know on Twitter: (XXXX).

 WHY DOES THIS SPREAD OCCUR IN BITFINEX?

-Looking at the same time period, we examined BTCTUSD (A BTCUSD Proxy) versus BTCUSD in Bitstamp, and while, there is some spikes upward in the spread where BTCTUSD was momentarily more expensive than BTC in Bitstamp, spreads remained pretty much constant.
+Looking at the same time period, we examined BTCTUSD (A BTCUSD Proxy) versus BTCUSD in Bitstamp, and while there are some spikes upward in the spread where BTCTUSD was momentarily more expensive than BTC in Bitstamp, spreads remained pretty much constant.
 So why does this BTC price premium occur in Bitfinex for a longer period and at higher premiums?

 We believe that there are a couple components to the spread expansion.

-1) Timing in a low liquidity period/weekend: there may have been a price pressure particular to Bitfinex especially given the price move, and trader’s lack of fiat mobility over the weekend to effectively arbitrage the spread to average levels until late morning on a business day Monday).
+1) Timing for a low liquidity period/weekend: there may have been price pressures particular to Bitfinex especially given the price move, and trader’s lack of fiat mobility over the weekend to effectively arbitrage the spread to average levels until late morning on a business day Monday).

-At this point, it is important to have a bit of notes and understanding on Bitfinex’s risk perception in the public domain, to help determine if the risk of entering a spread such as selling the BTCUSD in Bitfinex versus say buying BTCUSD or BTCUSDT is worth its potential return.
+At this point, it is important to have a bit of notes and understanding on Bitfinex’s risk perception in the public domain, to help determine if the risk of entering a spread such as selling BTCUSD in Bitfinex versus, say, buying BTCUSD or BTCUSDT is worth its potential return.